-Will Ripley is an award-winning correspondent for CNN, based at the network's Asia Pacific headquarters in Hong Kong.
+Will Ripley is an award-winning Senior International Correspondent for CNN, based in Taipei.

-A journalist with more than 15 years experience, Ripley has traveled to North Korea 18 times since 2014 — more than any American correspondent.
-Named to Crain's NewsPro's '12 to Watch in TV News' for 2018, Ripley has reported exclusively from Pyongyang after missile launches and nuclear tests.
-He was the only American journalist in North Korea when U.S. prisoner Otto Warmbier was released just days before his death.
-Ripley was the first foreign journalist to visit North Korea's satellite control center and was among a handful of reporters granted unprecedented access to leader Kim Jong Un's first Workers Party Congress.
-Ripley's exclusive CNN documentary "Secret State: Inside North Korea" was the top rated cable news program (among adults aged 25-54) when it premiered in the United States.
+A journalist with over 21 years of experience, Ripley has travelled to North Korea 19 times since 2014 — more than any American TV correspondent.
+He has reported exclusively from Pyongyang after missile launches and nuclear tests and was the only American journalist in North Korea when U.S. prisoner Otto Warmbier was released just days before his death in 2017.

-Throughout his career, Ripley has won numerous reporting accolades including four Regional Edward R. Murrow awards and a Heartland Regional Emmy award.
-He was honored by the Texas Association of Broadcasters with the Steve Pieringer award for outstanding valor in news coverage, which is given to journalists who exhibit bravery by going above and beyond the call of duty.
+Ripley has also been recognized with four Regional Edward R. Murrow awards and a Heartland Regional Emmy award.
+He was honored by the Texas Association of Broadcasters with the Steve Pieringer award for outstanding valor in news coverage.

 Ripley grew up in Manchester, Connecticut and graduated from the School of Journalism at the University of Missouri-Columbia.